University Hospital verified a Level I Pediatric Trauma Center by American College of Surgeons

 Only seven Texas hospitals are designated Level I or II pediatric trauma centers — none besides University Hospital in South Texas.

-Also in 2012, University Health System became the clinical home for pediatric subspecialists at the University of Texas Health Science Center.
+Also in 2012, University Health became the clinical home for pediatric subspecialists at the University of Texas Health Science Center.
 These physicians practice at the Robert B. Green Campus and University Hospital.

 The criteria for a Level I pediatric trauma center goes beyond Level II in a few key areas.
 It must have immediate, around-the-clock access to an even larger group of physician specialists, including orthopedic surgery, neurosurgery, anesthesiology, emergency medicine, radiology, internal medicine, plastic surgery, oral and maxillofacial, pediatric and critical care.
 In addition, a Level I center must: